-Additional analysis of groundwater levels in the Napa Valley Subbasin was conducted for this Report to evaluate changes in groundwater storage in the principal aquifer, the alluvial aquifer system, in accordance with the requirement of the GSP Regulations (Section 356.2(b)(5)).
+Analysis of groundwater levels in the Napa Valley Subbasin was conducted for this Report to evaluate changes in groundwater storage in the principal aquifer, the Quaternary alluvial aquifer system, in accordance with the requirement of the GSP Regulations (Section 356.2(b)(5)).
 This analysis builds on a similar analysis performed as part of the Basin Analysis Report (LSCE, 2016c).
 The objective of the analysis provided in this Report is to continue tracking changes in groundwater storage for the alluvial aquifer system over time and identify any chronic storage depletions, if any.
+The total change in groundwater storage over the historical period through the current water year (WY) (1988-2020) was estimated using available groundwater level data.

-The analysis relies on water level measurements from 27 wells located throughout the Napa Valley Subbasin (Table 5-3).
-Two wells located at the northern and southern ends of the Subbasin were duplicated as "Auxiliary" wells for the analysis to achieve a result inclusive of the entire Subbasin.41 Use of these auxiliary wells in the analysis assumes a consistent water level condition between the true well and the auxiliary well.
+The analysis generally relies on water level measurements from 27 wells located throughout the Napa Valley Subbasin (Table 5-3), as available over time.
+Two wells located at the northern and southern ends of the Subbasin were duplicated as "Auxiliary" wells for the analysis to achieve a result inclusive of the entire Subbasin.
+Use of these auxiliary wells in the analysis assumes a consistent water level condition between the true well and the auxiliary well.
 This approach is consistent with the method used for the earlier analysis described in the Basin Analysis Report (LSCE, 2016c).
 However, the 27 wells used for this analysis are reduced from 32 wells used in the earlier analysis, in order to omit deeper wells that have greater exposure to deeper water-bearing formations, which are less likely to represent the local condition in the principal aquifer, the alluvial aquifer system.